Juan Soto steals the show, powering Nationals past Astros 5-4 in World Series Game 1

 Hudson wasn’t as fortunate in the eighth inning as the Astros continued to claw their way back.
 Pinch-hitter Kyle Tucker led off with a single, advanced to second base on a deep fly ball to center fielder Victor Robles.
 Springer brought Tucker home on a fly ball to right-center field that bounced high off of the fence, very nearly becoming a game-tying two-run homer.
 He settled for an RBI double.
 Hudson got José Altuve to fly out before handing the ball to lefty Sean Doolittle, who got Brantley to line out to end the inning.

 In the ninth, Doolittle returned to the bump to close out the game.
 He struck out Bregman, got Gurriel to fly out to center, and Correa did the same to end the contest.
-Nationals take Game 1, 5-4 over the Astros.
+Nationals take Game 1, 5-4 over the Astros, earning their first World Series victory in franchise history.

 Cole, by the way, was still able to complete seven innings.
 The right-hander threw 104 pitches, allowing the five runs on eight hits and a walk with six strikeouts.
 He allowed more than one run for the first time this postseason, and more than two runs for the first time since August 28 against the Rays.
 The Astros lost a game he started for the first time since July 12 against the Rangers.